-The Final Examination includes a defense of the written dissertation and may be as comprehensive as the Advisory Committee desires.
-An expanded, 5-member Advisory Committee chaired by the mentor of the student's Dissertation Advisory Committee conducts this exam.
-The Dean of the Graduate School and President of the University are ex officio members of all final examination committees.
-The examination is a public event, and its time, date and place are published and announced in advance.
+The Final Examination includes a defense of the dissertation and may be as comprehensive in the major and minor areas as the advisory committee chooses to make it.
+It is conducted by an expanded advisory committee chaired by the Director of Graduate Studies or someone designated by the Director.
+The Dean of the Graduate School and the President of the University are ex officio members of all final examination committees.
+The examination is a public event and its scheduling is published and announced beforehand.
 Any member of the University community may attend.